Crandall University: Athletics

-Athletic controversies
+Use of ineligible players and forfeitures

-In the 2018-2019 men’s basketball season, the Chargers had to forfeit seven games they had previously won after it was discovered that they used an ineligible player.
+In the 2018–2019 men’s basketball season, the Chargers had to forfeit seven games they had previously won after it was discovered that they used an ineligible player.
 Under league rules professional players are required to wait a full year after their last professional game before they are eligible to play in the ACAA.
 The university disclosed that the player had previously played professional basketball, but they failed to note the date of the player's last professional game.
 The team had been in fourth place prior to the forfeitures but immediately dropped to last place in the eight team league as a result.
 The team finished the season in seventh place, recording five wins in their 21 game season.
+Another incident occurred on January 10, 2025 when the Chargers had to forfeit a game it had initially won 73-60 against the University of King’s College Blue Devils after it was discovered that Crandall used an ineligible player.
+(Note: The ACAA’s regulations for basketball state, “If a team must forfeit a game or games (i.e. use of ineligible players), the score shall be recorded as a “2-0 win for the opponent””.)

-A similar incident occurred in the 2025-26 men’s soccer season.
-The Chargers had to forfeit two games (a win and a tie) for use of an ineligible player, which resulted in the team finishing the season in fifth place in the seven team league.
-Without the forfeitures, the team would’ve finished the season in fourth place and qualified for playoffs for the first time since the 2016-17 season.
+Throughout the 2025-2026 restructuring and staff turnover, two additional incidents occurred.
+The Chargers men’s soccer team had to forfeit two games (a win and a tie) for use of an ineligible player, which resulted in the team finishing the season in fifth place in the seven team league.
+Without the forfeitures, the team would’ve finished the season in fourth place and qualified for playoffs for the first time since the 2016–17 season.
+Weeks later at the 2025-26 ACAA Cross Country Championships, the newly hired head coach of the women’s cross country team failed to declare an athlete as a first year player, which resulted in that player not receiving the conference’s Women’s Rookie of the Year Award.
+(Note: The Rookie of the Year Award is awarded to the highest placing rookie.
+Second place finisher Maryanne Gard of Crandall University was the highest placing rookie, however the award went to the third place finisher, who was properly declared as a first year player.)
+This would have been the first time that an athlete from Crandall University had received the award.